tc39/notes/meetings/2017-09/sept-26.md

 DH: Hard for any solution to meet reasonable requirements.

-MS: Concerns this is creating a bigger problem that this is solving.
+MLS: Concerns this is creating a bigger problem that this is solving.
 Automagic calling of some constructor to get some object - with a literal what works and what doesn't?
 It's a pandoras box of overloading operators.
 If this was a reservation of syntax for future extensions I'd be comfortable with this.
 Makes sense to reserve syntax for integers, decimal.
 As Dave says some of this is unsolvable arbitrarily.

 WH: The syntax is already reserved.
 You don't need the proposal for that.

 DE: Currently the syntax is invalid.

-MS: Sure, but we could reserve the syntax space as a forbidden extension.
+MLS: Sure, but we could reserve the syntax space as a forbidden extension.
 I could go with that.
 The automagic calling of functions is my concern.

 DE: This was a specific request from Brendan, that if we add specific literals such as BigInt then the mechanism should be open for user-defined literals as well.
 As far as Operator Overloading it is much more complicated at runtime.
 May or may not be something we ever want to add.
 On extensibility, I don't think we would ever want JS to have a pixel value type; but web platform would, so I'm not sure if you would want to support only built-in things.

-MS: So what even happens when you return +?
+MLS: So what even happens when you return +?

 DE: In this proposal, return an object.
 However, seems like for some people extensible literals only make sense in conjunction with operator overloading, is that right?

-MS: Which is a much harder problem to solve.
+MLS: Which is a much harder problem to solve.
 So maybe we should just reserve the syntax?

 DE: Interesting proposal.
 Should this be a needs-consensus PR to reserve syntax ahead of time?